siddharthhparikh/voting_demo/README.md

 * **Weighted Votes** - users with more power or higher stakes have higher weighted votes
 * **Local Tally** - real-time tallies are performed at each node, so users can easily see where the vote is headed
 * **Ease of Access** - the extremely low barrier of entry to this system means that anyone can benefit from it.
 Little understanding of blockchains or coding is required (once we're done, that is.)

+#Getting Started
+idk how this code works so this will be fun!